 1. York Beaches

-With miles of sandy beaches, the Yorks—York Village, York Harbor and York Beach—are just the place to catch some sun and surf.
-Long Sands Beach, along Route 1, is more than a mile long, with Cape Neddick Light views, umbrella rentals and designated surfing areas.
+With miles of sandy beaches, the Yorks—York Village, York Harbor and York Beach—are popular places to find some sun and surf.
+Long Sands Beach, along U.S. Route 1, is more than a mile long, with views of Cape Neddick Light, umbrella rentals and designated surfing areas.
 Short Sands Beach, though unsurprisingly a shorter beach, is surrounded by a cute little village with places to eat and shop.
 The Fun-O-Rama arcade is right off the beach, and York’s Animal Kingdom, an amusement park and zoo.

 2. Cape Neddick (Nubble) Light

 Nubble Light is one of the most photographed places in York County.
 Though its official name has been the Cape Neddick Light Station since 1939, the lighthouse, built in 1879, was originally Nubble Light and the name has stuck.
 The town of York owns and maintains the property and buildings.
 The public is not allowed on the island (owned by the town of York), but you can get good views of the lighthouse can be found at nearby Sohier Park, on Nubble Road off U.S. Route 1 in York.
 The site has parking for visitors as well as benches and restroom facilities.
 Fishing and scuba diving are allowed.
 A small gift shop is run by volunteers through October with proceeds going toward maintenance of the park and lighthouse.
 Fox’s Lobster House and Dunne’s Ice Cream are nearby. (nubblelight.org)

 3. The Goldenrod

 Saltwater taffy has been pulled in plain view here every summer since 1896, when the Goldenrod was the first stop for visitors who came to the beach by train.
 More than a century later, the Goldenrod at 2 Railroad Road, York, sells 8 million pieces of taffy a year, not to mention other candies, sundaes and sandwiches.
 There’s an old-fashioned penny candy counter and an ice cream soda fountain with a menu serving breakfast, lunch and dinner. (thegoldenrod.com)

 4. Flo’s Steamed Hot Dogs